Mark Dean Schwab: Murder of Junny Rios-Martinez, Jr.

+Two months before the trial, an unmarked letter was sent to the office of Schwab's attorney, which claimed responsibility for the murder of Junny Rios-Martinez Jr., corroborated Schwab's account of forcing Schwab into raping Rios-Martinez at gunpoint, and threatened to abduct, torture, and kill one of Junny's younger brothers for Schwab's talking about his involvement.
+The author identified himself as "Doug" rather than "Donald" while the letter itself was found to have been written in Schwab's handwriting and contained fingerprints matching his.

 Trial

 On May 15, 1991, Schwab appeared in a state court in Brevard County, pleading not guilty to charges of first-degree murder, kidnapping a child under age 13 and sexual assault of a child under age 13.
 Prosecutors sought the death penalty.
 Schwab waived his right to a jury trial, and was convicted on May 22, 1992.
-At trial, witnesses had testified that Schwab was raped at gunpoint by a friend's father as a child.
+At trial, witnesses had testified that Schwab was subject to child abuse and raped by a friend of his father when he was young.
 On July 1, 1992, he was sentenced to death for the murder, and given two life sentences for the kidnapping and sexual battery of a child under the age of 13.
 In addition, his probation was revoked on the previous rape conviction, and he was re-sentenced to an additional life sentence, giving him a total of three life sentences.

-The case led to the passage of the Junny Rios-Martinez, Jr., Act of 1992, which prohibited those convicted of sexual battery from receiving early release in the state of Florida.
+The case led to the passage of the Junny Rios-Martinez Jr., Act of 1992, which prohibited those convicted of sexual battery from receiving early release in the state of Florida.

 In prison

-Schwab's Florida Department of Corrections prisoner number was 111129.
 After his sentence, he was housed at Florida State Prison in Starke, Florida.

-Stays of execution

 On December 15, 2006, Governor Jeb Bush suspended all pending executions until further notice after the execution of Ángel Nieves Díaz had taken much longer than usual.
 This ban was lifted when the new Governor of Florida, Charlie Crist, signed Schwab's death warrant on July 18, 2007.
 Schwab was then transferred to Florida State Prison.
 He was scheduled for execution by means of lethal injection on November 15, 2007, at 6:00 p.m.
 EST. However, federal judge Anne C. Conway granted a stay of execution on November 14.
 On November 15, the 11th Circuit Court of Appeals ruled that the execution could proceed, but the United States Supreme Court blocked the execution later that same day pending a Kentucky case that challenged the three-drug combination used for lethal injection in both Florida and Kentucky.

 The Supreme Court upheld Kentucky's death penalty on April 16, 2008, by a vote of 7 to 2.
 Crist signed a new death warrant for Schwab the next day, without a date for execution.
 On May 19, the Supreme Court specifically denied Schwab's appeal, permitting Crist to reschedule the execution.
 Schwab's final appeal to the Florida Supreme Court was denied because similar claims had already been declined by the Supreme Court.